pasqu4le/clifm/README.md

 If your terminal supports a mouse you can use it to change tab, click a button on the bottom or change your selection, but only using the keyboard you can perform every possible action.
 This is the list of all the keybindings:

-- UpArrow: move the selection in the current Tab one Item up
+- Up/Down Arrow keys: move the selection in the current Tab
-- DownArrow: move the selection in the current Tab one Item down
+- PageUp/PageDown keys: move the selection in the current Tab by one page at a time
-- Ctrl+UpArrow: move the selection in the current Tab to the Item on the top
-- Ctrl+DownArrow: move the selection in the current Tab to the Item on the bottom
+- Home/End keys: move the selection in the current Tab to beginning or end of list
 - Enter: Open the selected directory
-- Tab: Move to the next tab
-- BackTab: Move to the previous tab
+- Tab/BackTab: Move to the next/previous tab
-- Ctrl+LeftArrow: Swap current tab's position with the previous one
-- Ctrl+RightArrow: Swap current tab's position with the next one
+- Ctrl+Left/Right Arrow: Swap current tab's position with the previous/next one
 - Esc or Ctrl+q: **Q**uit
 - Ctrl+x: Cut the selected Item
 - Ctrl+c: Copy the selected Item